km4kfl/rsadsbma/README.md

 # ULA Mode

 It supports a uniform linear array (ULA) mode with the command line option `--ula-spacing-wavelength`.
 This activates the mode when used and it treats the antennas if they are an array with the same spacing between each element.
 The argument to this command line option is the wavelength of the spacing.
 For example, if you antennas are spaced at half a wavelength then the value would be `0.5`.
 You will have to calculate the wavelength by hand into meters with `300e6 / 1090e6` then if you wanted a half wavelength spacing you could do `300e6 / 1090e6 * 0.5` which would give you the distance the elements need to be spaced at half a wavelength in meters.
 The `0.5` is the wavelength spacing argument for `--ula-spacing-wavelength`.

 This mode is in contrast to the default random mode where the antenna weights are randomly selected.

+I've had limited success with this mode.
+It works but random so far has outperformed it.

+# LMS Mode

+If you omit the `--cycle-count` on the command line the program uses the LMS beamformer.
+This is an alternative beamformer to the random or ULA modes.
+It performs decently but currently can be outperformed with the random beamformer.